nirmata/kyverno-workshop/module3/README.md

 ## Pod Security Standards (PSS)
 The Pod Security Standards define three different policies to broadly cover the security spectrum.
 These policies are cumulative and range from highly-permissive to highly-restrictive.
 For more information on PSS, refer to the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/pod-security-standards/)

+###TODO
+Create a task for good pod / bad pod example

 ### Using Kyverno to implement PSS
 The `Baseline/Default` profile is minimally restrictive and denies the most common vulnerabilities while the `Restricted` profile is more heavily restrictive but follows many more of the common security best practices for Pods.